Regional NA Hotline (800)925-4186

 New to NA

-N.A. is a non-profit, non-professional fellowship of addicts helping addicts.
+NA is a non-profit, non-professional fellowship of addicts helping addicts.
 It costs nothing to belong.
-Anyone who feels they may have a problem with drugs is welcome, regardless of the drug.
-Someone new to our fellowship may call us on our helplines (listed under “Area Pages” above), or simply attend a meeting (listed under “Meeting Locator” above).
+Someone new to our fellowship may call us on our helplines (listed below), or simply attend a meeting.
 “Open” meetings welcome non-addicts who may attend and observe.
 “Closed” meetings are only for those looking at their own drug problem.
 Call us, e-mail anyone listed under “Contact Information” below, or just walk into a meeting.
-We were all new to this once too, so we know how that feels, and will welcome you with respect.
 As our literature says, “We are not interested in what or how much you used or who your connections were, what you have done in the past, how much or how little you have, but only in what you want to do about your problem and how we can help.”

 Professionals who wish to discuss a relationship of cooperation between themselves and NA in more detail can click the e-mail link under “Contact Us” above and send us an e-mail to the choice that says “Please forward to the appropriate person.”
 Provide contact information, and you will be contacted by our Public Relations committee, an all-volunteer group of local members whose purpose is to forge just such relationships.
 More information can be found on na.org